brandokoch/neovim-ide/README.md

 **Create launch.json inside the working directory of the project:**
 - For `pythonPath` add your python path (can be e.g. from a conda env)
-- When you start debugging the `,dc` command will try to load this configuration automatically
+- When you start debugging the `<leader>dd` command will try to load this configuration automatically

 ```
 {